NovozhilovDmitriy/Badminton_Game/README.md

 ## Logic of statistics
 In the report you can find two main score:
-- Championat ship score - this is counting ONLY by WIN ot Lose.
+- Championship ship score - this is counting ONLY by WIN ot Lose.
 No matter how you win or how you lose.
 Win = 1, Lose = 0.
 Simple logic.
 Who win more - winner.
 - Personal score - here we use Elo logic for count personal score.
 Here very importance who win and how win.
 If you win pair with avarage rating worse than your, you will get